mjkaufer/jamnetic-algorhythms/README.md

 # Jamnetic Algorhythms
 Using Genetic Algorithms to improvise

+## Usage
+Must use python 3.6
+More to come

 ## Algorithm Thoughts
 * GAs for jazz standard - all of me
     * melody only tho, but maintain info about chord progressions